spedas/pyspedas/docs/source/geopack.rst

 Solar Wind Parameters
 -----------------------------
+Note: This routine is provided as a convenience for users wishing to port IDL SPEDAS field line tracing code to PySPEDAS.
+In most cases, passing 'autoload=True' to the modeling or field line tracing routines, or using one of the model-specific routines described above in the "Managing model parameters" section, will be the easiest and cleanest way to prepare the model parameters.

 To generate the "parmod" variable using Dst and solar wind data, use the `get_tsy_params` routine.

 .. autofunction:: pyspedas.get_tsy_params